ZubairKhan94049/Projects/Selenum_in_Python/Data_Scrapping_Selenium_In_Python/instructions.md

 Steps to run the code

 run cmd
-change directory where the script.py is present
+change directory where the Script.py is present type python Script.py in cmd
+Hit Enter